mkibabu/tutorials/Notes.md

 ## 5. Creating a Connection String & Working with SQLServer LocalBD

+This section describes how to connect to the database created from the model.

 The DbContext created for each model handles the database connection and mapping the data and relationships in the models to the database.
 EF automatically picks